VishakBharadwaj94/yousum/README.md

 - Make sure you're on a video page (not the YouTube homepage)

 **"Could not extract transcript"**
-- Make sure the video has captions available
+- This is **not an error** - it simply means the video doesn't have captions available
+- Some videos have captions disabled by the creator
-- Try clicking the "Show transcript" button on YouTube first to verify
+- Try clicking the "Show transcript" button on YouTube to verify caption availability
-- Some videos may have captions disabled by the creator
+- The extension cannot summarize videos without transcripts

 **"API key not set"**
 - Go to Settings tab and enter your API key
 - Make sure you clicked "Save API Keys"
-- Check that the key starts with `sk-ant-` (Claude) or `sk-` (OpenAI)
+- Check that the key starts with \`sk-ant-\` (Claude) or \`sk-\` (OpenAI)

 **Summary takes too long**
-- Longer videos naturally take more time (20-45+ seconds)
+- Longer videos naturally take more time (20-60+ seconds)
+- Exhaustive summaries take longer than Skim summaries
 - Check your internet connection
 - Verify you haven't exceeded your API rate limits
 - Generation continues in the background - close popup and check back later